buxtronix/am43/README.md

 &lt;device> is the bluetooth mac address of the device, eg 02:69:32:f0:c5:1d

-If you enable AM43_USE_NAME_FOR_TOPIC then the device name configured is used in the topic instead of the mac.
+If you enable AM43_USE_NAME_FOR_TOPIC in config.h, then the device name configured is used in the topic instead of the mac.

 For the position set commands, you can use name 'all' to change all devices.